risacker/signup_page/README.md

 # signup_page

-A basic app which is built in flutter.
+A basic app built in flutter.

 ## Getting Started